simwrapper/simwrapper.github.io/docs/guide-publishing.md

 ---
 id: guide-publishing
 title: 4.
-Publishing to the Web
+Publishing to the web
 ---

 OK so you've curated your model runs, post-processed all your results, and built your pretty dashboards!
 Now you want to show them to people.